Last revised: 20.11.2019

-- the processing is based on consent in accordance with point (a) of Art.
-6 (1) GDPR or point (a) of Art.
-9(2) GDPR or on a contract in accordance with point (b) of Art.
-6 (1) GDPR; and
+- the processing is based on the granting of consent in accordance with Art.
+6 (1)(a) GDPR or Art.
+9(2)(a) GDPR or on a contract in accordance with Art.
+6 (1)(b).
+GDPR and

-The right to data portability does not apply to the processing of personal data necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller.
+The right to data portability does not apply to the processing of personal data that is necessary for the performance of a task which is in the public interest or carried out in the context of the exercise of official authority delegated to the controller.

 9.7 Right to object